MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/multi-node-cluster-edge-volumes.md

    sudo sysctl -p
    ```

-1. For better performance, increase the file descriptor limit:
+1. Run the following commands to increase the file descriptor limit for better performance:

    ```bash
    echo fs.file-max = 100000 | sudo tee -a /etc/sysctl.conf
    sudo sysctl -p
    ```

-1. Install the required **NVME over TCP** module for your kernel using the following command:
+1. Run the following command to install the required **NVME over TCP** module for your kernel:

    ```bash
    sudo apt install linux-modules-extra-`uname -r`
    ```

-1. Set the number of HugePages to 512 using the following command:
+1. Run the following command to set the number of `HugePages` to 512:

    ```bash
    HUGEPAGES_NR=512